euu2021/docs/scripting/Scripting.md

 ```groovy
 c.statusInfo = "Hello World!"
 ```
+> **Warning**
+> now, there's no need to restart.
+It's interesting to point that, because the user then learn that the restart is only necessary for the first load of the script.
+In the past, I didn't know this, so I would restart FP after every change in the script.
 * Execute the script by selecting *Tools-&gt;Scripts-&gt;Hello World-&gt;Execute on one selected node*.
+> **Warning**
+> again, the execute... thing

 The "Controller" manages the status bar.
 By assigning "Hello World!" to the Controller attribute "statusInfo" we are able to print text to the status bar.
+> **Warning**
+> I think it would be more clear: The "Controller" manages several things in FP, including the status bar'
+>
+> In the end here the "attribute" terminology appears.
+I think the user will only understand that after knowing the Object>Attribute>Method idea.

 ### The scripting API
 The variables *node* and *c* are "objects" with a list of *attributes* (like "text", "details" or "style") and *methods* that operate on the object, like "addConnector()", "createChild()" or "moveTo()".
 The "type" of the object decides on the list of attribute of attributes and methods an object has. "node" is of type [Proxy.Node](http://www.freeplane.org/doc/api/org/freeplane/plugin/script/proxy/Proxy.NodeRO.html) while "c" has the type [Proxy.Controller](http://www.freeplane.org/doc/api/org/freeplane/plugin/script/proxy/Proxy.Controller.html).

+> **Warning**
+> Look: attribute of attributes.
+>
+> Look: the links

 To get started with Freeplane scripting you have to get slowly accustomed to the Groovy syntax and the Freeplane specialities too.
 The types and objects that Freeplane supports are defined by [Freeplane's scripting API](Scripting_API.md).
 You can learn it step by step: Very little is required to write useful scripts.

+> **Warning**
+> This section starts very clear, but there is a big jump to the next paragraph.
+I think there is a key gap here that could to be filled.
+>
+> For example: Where do I find a list of the types of Objects, a list of atttributes associated to each kind of Objects, and a list of methods?
+The next paragraph sends the user directly to the middle of a list, without explaining what's happening.
+I find it confusing.
+>
+> Also, the following explanation pointing to each part of the path is important and could be further developed.
+>
+> Maybe, showing more how each element of the Object>Attribute>Method get combined in expressions would be helpful.
+>
+> After that section, the page goes into more specific stuff, so it seems to be this the point where those fundamental ideas can be developed in order to prepare the user for the more specific sections ahead.

 An important resource is the built-in scripting documentation that is available via *Help->Scripting API*.
 Open it now and search for the *statusInfo* attribute at *Scripting API->Proxy->Controller->statusInfo: String (w)*.
 The text means: The Controller has an attribute *statusInfo* that only can be written to (*w*), that is you can't find out what is currently displayed on the status bar.
 The attribute has type *String* (either use "double quotes" or 'single quotes').
 If you unfold the node you see *void setStatusInfo(String)*.
 That means that
 ```groovy